 Dental Offices and OSHA: Cross-Contamination Standards

-By Spear Team on February 2, 2023 | commentsWhen it comes to dental offices and OSHA, cross-contamination standards will be a top concern.
-Hygienists and other patient-facing staff will regularly encounter hazards that could lead to outbreaks.
-By following the right guidance and keeping detailed logs, you can minimize your risks and protect your staff.
+Cross-contamination standards are a top concern for dental offices and OSHA.
+Hygienists and other patient-facing staff regularly encounter hazards that could lead to outbreaks.
+Following the proper guidance and keeping detailed logs can minimize risks and protect your staff.

 OSHA Cross-Contamination Standards for Dental Practice